xShadyy/Desktop-Cleaner/README.md

 # License

-This project is licensed under the GPL 2.0 License - see the [LICENCE](https://github.com/xshadyy/Dekstop-Cleaner/blob/main/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENCE](https://github.com/xshadyy/Dekstop-Cleaner/blob/main/LICENSE) file for details